Testing and trust

 make check-docs-publication # fail-closed public-content leak check

-make install-check # clean-venv wheel install + installed CLI runThe TestBuz acceptance and semantic evaluation run from the repository with python3 testbuz/run_acceptance.py --output <fresh-dir> and python3 testbuz/run_semantic_evaluation.py --output <fresh-dir>.
+make install-check # clean-venv wheel install + installed CLI runThe TestBuz acceptance contract and per-fact semantic evaluation run offline from a source checkout as part of the same trust gauntlet, writing their results to a fresh output directory you choose.

 No test suite proves the absence of defects, and a synthetic corpus cannot guarantee every future customer input.
 SBOMFlow does not claim perfect accuracy, universal format support, or legal conformity — and any claim on this site that cannot be traced to running code and tests is a bug.
 Real, sanitised customer artifacts remain the standard we validate against next.